 - Jack Morton Theater, George Washington University, Washington, DC

-Join us for an inspirational morning of keynotes, fireside chats and musical performances by trailblazers who are transforming their industries and communities.
+All of us had an inspirational morning of keynotes, fireside chats and musical performances by trailblazers who are transforming their industries and communities.

-Don’t miss out as leaders share what is holding Korean American leaders back and how our community can work together more effectively toward greater impact.
-Confirmed speakers include:
+These leaders shared what was holding Korean American leaders back and how our community can work together more effectively toward greater impact.
+Confirmed speakers included:

 - Steve Baik, All-USA Basketball Coach of the Year, Former National Champion Coach